MS&E334: Topics in Social Data (Fall 2018)

-The literature below lays the foundation for the lecture material, though not all papers will be discussed in depth.
+The literature below lays the foundation for the lecture material, though only a handful of papers will be discussed in depth.
 If you have a focused interests in specific papers, feel free to come discuss them with me during office hours.
 The reference list will almost certainly be expanded in response to class discussions as the course progresses.

 An introduction to the course and high-level tour of content and goals.

 A review of graph definitions and properties.
+Graph invariants.
 Graphical degree sequences.
+Combinatorial constraints on graphs.

 - S.L.
 Hakimi (1962) "On realizability of a set of integers as degrees of the vertices of a linear graph.
 I", J. SIAM, 10:3, p.
 496.

 - N Alon, M Krivelevich (2010) "Extremal and Probabilistic

 - J Ugander, L Backstrom, J Kleinberg (2013) "Subgraph Frequencies: Mapping the Empirical and Extremal Geography of Large Graph Collections", WWW. [link]